Edit

 Performance Efficiency

-Performance Efficiency is the ability of your workload to meet the demands placed on it by users in an efficient manner.
+Performance Efficiency refers to your workload's ability to scale to meet user demands efficiently.
 For more information, see Design review checklist for Performance Efficiency.

-Because this architecture isn't designed for production deployments, this section outlines some of the critical performance efficiency features that the architecture omits.
+This architecture isn't designed for production deployments, so it omits critical performance efficiency features:

-One outcome of your POC should be the selection of a product that suits the workload for your app service and your Machine Learning compute.
-You should design your workload to efficiently meet demand through horizontal scaling.
-Horizontal scaling allows you to adjust the number of compute instances that are deployed in the app service plan and in instances that are deployed behind the online endpoint.
-Don't design a system that depends on changing the compute product to align with demand.
+• Your POC results should help you choose the right App Service product for your workload.
+Design your workload to efficiently meet demand through horizontal scaling.
+You can use horizontal scaling to adjust the number of compute instances in the App Service plan.
+Don't design a system that requires you to change the compute product to align with demand.

 • This architecture uses the consumption or pay-as-you-go model for most components.
-The consumption model is a best-effort model and might be subject to noisy neighbor problems or other stressors on the platform.
+The consumption model is a best-effort model and might introduce noisy neighbor problems or other stressors on the platform.
 Determine whether your application requires provisioned throughput as you move toward production.
-Provisioned throughput helps ensure that processing capacity is reserved for your Azure OpenAI model deployments.
+Provisioned throughput helps reserve processing capacity for your Azure OpenAI model deployments.
 Reserved capacity provides predictable performance and throughput for your models.

 Deploy this scenario